VoiceBridge: General Speech Restoration with One-step Latent Bridge Models: Experiments

 VoiceBridge and the four baselines have included five classes of generative models: bridge, mapping-based network, flow-matching, diffusion, and masked generative models.
 Such diversity enables a broad comparison across generative modeling strategies.
 Recently, non-intrusive metrics which measure perceptual quality without reference signals are believed to be more relevant to generative speech restoration~\citep{manjunath2009limitations, manocha2022audio, finally}.
 In our evaluation, we report both intrusive and non-intrusive metrics, incorporating PESQ~\citep{pesq}, DNSMOS~\citep{dnsmos} (SIG, BAK, OVRL), UTMOS~\citep{utmos}, WV-MOS~\citep{wvmos}, and NISQA~\citep{nisqa}.

 The GSR evaluation results are shown in Table~\ref{tab:GSR}.
 VoiceBridge achieves the best or the second-best results on almost every metric across all datasets, demonstrating strong multi-degradation restoration capability on both simulated and real-world audios.
-We further conduct a user study with the publicly available VoiceFixer-GSR and DNS-Real to investigate human preference for each GSR system.
+We further conduct a user study with VoiceFixer-GSR and DNS-Real to investigate human preference for each GSR system.
 The result, as shown in Table~\ref{tab:Mos}, demonstrates VoiceBridge's superior performance, achieving significantly higher Mean Opinion Score (MOS) on both simulated and real audio samples.
-A case study is shown in Figure~\ref{casestudy}, where VoiceBridge faithfully generates different frequency components of the ground truth in comparison with other methods.
-All demonstrated results of VoiceBridge are achieved with 4 latent inference steps, ensuring computational efficiency.
-We provide more details of inference efficiency in Appendix~\ref{appendix:steps}.
+A case study is shown in Figure~\ref{casestudy}, where VoiceBridge faithfully generates different components of the ground truth with four steps in comparison with other methods.